 This shows the information that I wanted to pull into the spreadsheet.
 I narrowed the list just to keep things manageable for me.

 This is what the database looks like as you add to it.
 Notice the blue lines in the third columns.
 They say “add to cart”.
 If a book is lost, the teacher can replace it through Book Source and access the price to share with the student and parent.

 Step #3-Scan books and sort according to the level you believe they will end up.

 As I scanned my books, I began sorting them by level.
 Once I complete scanning and enter manually those that were not in the database, then I’ll print the spreadsheet for the organizing part.

 Step#4-Organize the books in bins according to level, genre, series or topic.

 In my classroom, I have some books grouped by series, some by genre, some by level, and some by topic.
 This is definitely teacher preference.
 I know it helps my students to know which bin to visit.
 I can quickly make recommendations and point them in the right direction when I have a feel of what they like.

 Step #5-Train your students on how to check out and return books.

-As I complete this "adventure", I will return with pictures of my classroom library.
-They may not look like the dream library I showed you, but I am determined it will be very, very close.
+As I complete this “adventure”, I will return with pictures of my classroom library.
+They may not look like a dream library, but I am determined it will be very, very close.